WilliamRoe-White/blooket-hack/README.md

 **Discord server: https://discord.gg/K5xUbuDqmG**

 # Blooket-Hack
-All of the cheats are based on a game mode.
+All of the cheats are based on a game mode - There are also Global cheats.

-People who are developers and want to make something for blooket I recommend checking out: https://github.com/glixzzy/blooket-wrapper

-**All these bookmarklets are also at: https://schoolcheats.net/blooket**

 # Video Tutorial
 https://user-images.githubusercontent.com/73669084/142779206-6cef86be-b2a5-4958-8637-cb6bde2a42da.mp4